 Nevertheless, when in full flow nothing came close to beating tiki-taka.
 Teams were befuddled as to how to work past the rigorous and extremely effective style of passing that left them in the dust.

-Perfected in Spain, practiced worldwide
+Perfected in Spain, practised worldwide

 The school of Barcelona won the sextuple with Guardiola and is regularly considered one of the best teams in history.
 Spain’s four-year dominance at the top would not have been possible if not for tiki-taka.
 Several clubs worldwide tried adopting the tactic, but the impact was not the same.